3C-LucasTrainor/3C-LucasTrainor.github.io/assets/posts/Pitfalls of PIA.md

-# The Pitfalls of Pre-Inventory Allocation (PIA) in Your Warehouse Management System (WMS)

 In the world of warehouse management, efficiency is key.
 Every decision, from inventory management to order fulfillment, impacts the bottom line.
 One such decision that often comes under scrutiny is the use of Pre-Inventory Allocation (PIA) in Warehouse Management Systems (WMS).
 While PIA can seem like a solution to streamline operations, it comes with its own set of pitfalls that businesses must be aware of.

 ## Understanding Pre-Inventory Allocation (PIA)